 When and where can we see ACS in action, and how can other global retail giants get their hands on these systems?

 It has already been in operation in real stores for 6 months and has completed customer testing, and the improved model will be in operation in two domestic stores by the end of this year.
 After completing the test, we will officially launch our commercial model next year.
 The ACO can be demonstrated at any time at the headquarters of Hanwha Techwin.
 You can also visit the customer store in person in December.
 For overseas customers, we can also deliver our demo video.
 (If you share your information, we can deliver it directly.)

 Is there anything else you would like our readers to know?

 According to a recent article report, Korea is the safest country in the world and is also the most suitable country for unmanned operations.
 This is down to the fact that the theft rate in South Korea is very low.
 The most worrisome part of introducing unmanned stores is the concern about various forms of loss prevention related to theft and loss of products.
-Fortunately, such things are minimized in Korea, but there are many cases in which other countries suffer losses through loss prevention.
+Fortunately, such things are minimized in Korea, but there are cases in which other countries where losses will be suffered without loss prevention.
 To compensate for this, we are developing a variety of solutions, such as CCTVs that monitor theft and public view monitors (PVMs) that prevent customers from behaving abnormally, and solutions that determine the existence of unrecognized/unpaid products in the cart.
 Especially, in the case of products for overseas, these security solutions are a basic necessity.

-Keep your eyes open the next time you visit grocery store – Bangkok, Seoul or Tokyo – maybe in near future you’ll bag up your shopping with Hanhwa’s ACO, self-checkout is changing retail industry fast!
+Keep your eyes open the next time you visit a grocery store – Bangkok, Seoul or Tokyo – maybe in near future you’ll bag up your shopping with Hanhwa’s ACO, self-checkout is changing retail industry fast!